-- The cash envelope system helps you stay on track with your budget.
+The cash envelope system helps you stay on track with your budget.
 If you stay committed to only using the money that you budgeted for each category, then you will, without a doubt, stay on track each month financially.
 It’s a great plan if you stick to it and don’t spend money that is not in the envelope.

 - You Might Spend Less: I tend to find it more difficult to spend cash than hand over my debit card.
 I see the money right there.
 I know it’s worth.
-I can count exactly how much I have left and it helps me make more clear decisions about how I plan to spend my money.
+In fact, I can count exactly how much I have left and it helps me make more clear decisions about how I plan to spend my money.
 Spending cash is harder, therefore I don’t usually spend as much.

 - Worries and Fears: I will not lie to you.
 The idea of using the cash envelope system when I first started budgeting terrified me.
 I was always worried that someone would rob me right when I walked out of the bank.
 Paranoid much?
 I would also see the amount in my checking account decrease radically after my money was taken out.
 Thoughts swam through my mind.
 What if I didn’t have enough at the end of the month?
 What if I have no cash and no money in the bank?
 These were all legitimate (at least I think they were) fears that I had.
 It took me trusting the system and seeing a difference in my spending to get over these anxieties and accept that my cash envelopes served their purpose.

 - Less Spontaneity: You should be prepared and have your money by your side if you plan to spend.
 Spontaneous spending is not very possible on a cash envelope system, but if you are trying to get out of debt and save money then spontaneous spending might not be the best idea anyway.